 Related posts:

-How to Get Filename from Path in Python
+How to Delete All Instances of Character from String in Python

 Sreeram has more than 10 years of experience in web development, Python, Linux, SQL and database programming.